hortonworks/hive-testbench/README.md

 - Step 4: Generate and load the data.

+  The ```tpcds-setup.sh``` script generates and loads data for you.
+General usage is ```tpcds-setup.sh scale [directory] [mode]```.
+Only the scale is mandatory.
+The directory argument causes data to be generated in a specific location.
+Mode can be partitioned or unpartitioned.
+Partitioned causes data to be partitioned by day.
+Unpartitioned creates one flat schema and is faster to generate.

   - Option 1: Generate data on a Hadoop cluster.

     Use this approach if you want to try Hive out at scale.
 This approach assumes you have multiple physical Hadoop nodes with plenty of RAM.
 All tables will be created and large tables will be partitioned by date and bucketed which improves performance among queries that take advantage of partition pruning or SMB joins.

-    Example: ```./tpcds-setup.sh 200 /tmp/tpcds-staging```
+    Example: ```./tpcds-setup.sh 200```

   - Option 2: Generate data on a Sandbox.

-    Use this approach if you want to try Hive or Hive/Tez out in a Sandbox environment.
-This is for experimentation only and you should not generate too much data if you choose this route, 20 GB or less would be appropriate.
-This approach does not partition data.
+    Use this approach if you want to try Hive or Hive/Tez in a Sandbox environment.
+This approach creates an unpartitioned schema by default, which is faster to generate.
+This option is appropriate for smaller data scales, say 20GB or smaller.

-    Example: ```./tpcds-setup-sandbox.sh 10 /tmp/tpcds-staging```
+    Example: ```./tpcds-setup-sandbox.sh 10```

 - Step 5: Run queries.